siegan-g/adsum-technical-assessment/SOLUTION.md

   ### Infrastructure

-  Includes of the data access layer which makes use of a repository pattern to interact with various data stores.
+  Includes of the data access layer which makes use of a repository pattern to allow interaction various data stores, SQL is an implementation with the `GenericSQLRepository`.

+  #### Ports and Adapters

   Also serves as the layer to include any ports and adapters e.g. The `ai` directory includes a Port `llm.py` to which the adapters `mock_llm.py` or `gemini_llm.py` can implement.
 This implementation allows the AI Service layer to have hotswapable functionality via dependency injection.
 This also makes the system loosely coupled should you want to decouple the service layer later onwards e.g. microservice.
 See Alistair Cockburn's paper on this [architecture](https://alistair.cockburn.us/hexagonal-architecture)